Master-Leo/ProjectTwo/README.md

 With this project we wanted to see the correlation of Kdrama popularity based on ratings and genres.

-Pulling data to show top Kdrama ratings and genres from Kaggle.</b>
+Pulling data to show top Kdrama ratings and genres from Kaggle.

-Combined and cleaned 2 datasets to see relations.</b>
+Combined and cleaned 2 datasets to see relations.

 We will take in account:
 - Kdrama ratings
 - Popular Kdramas genres